Prometheus-X-association/edge-computing/README.md

 In general, the main goal is to move (AI) processing functions close to the data source and execute them on-site.
-If the execution capability is available on-site, that is, in the virtual/physical node storing the data, the data-consuming software function (as a FaaS based operation) or container (as a CaaS based operation) is launched there (e.g., by a Kubernetes-based orchestration framework).
-Thus, we can avoid the transmission of a large amount of data and address privacy challenges designated by geographical or provider-related rules and demands.
+If the execution capability is available on-site, that is, in the virtual/physical node storing the data, the data-consuming software function (as a FaaS-based operation) or container (as a CaaS based operation) is launched there (e.g., by a Kubernetes-based orchestration framework).
+Thus, we can avoid the transmission of a large number of data and address privacy challenges designated by geographical or provider-related rules and demands.

 As a more realistic scenario, the data can also be moved for processing but only within a